-In the wake of the Parkland massacre, we once again see calls for change in the world of guns.
+In the wake of the Virginia Beach Shooting, we once again see calls for change in the world of guns.
 Why that never happens is a different story, but we once again hear a ruckus in favor of adopting the ‘Australian Model.’
 It seems to be a tried and true example of mass gun reform that has concrete results, right?

 Well, not exactly.
 The facts tend to be skewed around this method of gun reform, and whenever that happens it poses a threat to constructive discussion.
 To find out what to do about the Australian model of gun reform, we should first see what it actually was, see what the results are, and lastly figure out if it would work in the United States.

-So what actually happened in Australia?
 After a deadly mass shooting where 36 people were killed, the Australian Prime Minister took action and worked to mandate that all fully and semi-automatic rifles, along with shotguns, would be confiscated and destroyed by the government, and the government would compensate the people who turned in guns.
-650,000 firearms were turned in due to the mandate, and approximately 60,000 firearms were turned in voluntarily.
+650,000 firearms were turned in due to the mandate, and approximately 60,000 firearms were turned-in voluntarily.
 This accounts for about 20% of Australia’s guns.

 Now, did it work?
 After the 1996 buyback programs, murder and suicide rates have decreased, and there has not been a mass shooting since.
 The world is not that simple, though, and causal links between government programs and concrete results can rarely be proven in a single sentence so we will need to look at the actual statistics and find whether or not there was an actual effect.